 With the flip of a switch on Thanksgiving evening, the Seville-inspired Country Club Plaza in Kansas City, Missouri, is suddenly illuminated with hundreds of thousands of colorful lights that burn brightly each night through mid January.
-These publicly accessible spots are the best places to photograph the Country Club Plaza lights.
+These publicly accessible spots are the best places to photograph the Kansas City Plaza lights.

 Across the nation, Thanksgiving is often the official start of the Christmas season.
 After enjoying a hearty feast of savory turkey, scrumptious sides, and pumpkin pie, many Americans will trim the Christmas tree and otherwise transition from one family-and-friends-filled holiday to the next.